5 census takeaways: When it comes to race, ethnicity in Seattle, 2020 data tells us who’s moving in, who’s moving out

 Michael Itti, director of the Chinese Information and Service Center, a Seattle-based social services agency, said it’s important for leaders to recognize the diversity within the Asian population, as they develop services for a growing region.

 “The Asian population is not a monolith,” Itti said.
-“So an employee at Amazon with an H1 visa will have a much different experience than a 1.5 generation Japanese American.”
+“So an employee at Amazon with an H1 visa will have a much different experience than a 1.5 generation Vietnamese American immigrant or a fourth generation Japanese American.”

 Across the state, cities added large numbers of Hispanic or Latino residents.
 Eleven cities saw their Hispanic populations jump by at least 5,000.
 Seattle, Vancouver and Pasco led the way with a combined increase of 45,000.